-The Atlantic storm season began this year on June 1, and the coastal residents in Mexico, the Caribbean Islands and United States are wary of what is about to come – due largely to the aftermath of last year’s hyperactive Atlantic hurricane season, which was among the most destructive seasons of the last decade and was, in fact, among the top five most costly hurricane seasons of all time.
+The Atlantic hurricane season began this year on June 1 2016, and the coastal residents in Mexico, the Caribbean Islands and United States are wary of what is about to come – due largely to the aftermath of last year’s hyperactive Atlantic hurricane season, which was among the most destructive seasons of the last decade and was, in fact, among the top five most costly hurricane seasons of all time.

 There has been a considerable amount of anticipation around the southeastern U.S. leading up to this year’s Atlantic Season.
 Recently, many media outlets sounded the alarm after assessing the seasonal outlooks from different forecasting agencies.
 Moreover, forecasts predicting an active season similar to last year have already gone viral on various social media despite lacking credibility in some cases.
 Phil Klotzbach, a faculty member of the Colorado State University who is known for producing some of the most renowned seasonal hurricane forecasts did not agree with many of these.
 However, a widely read Guardian article predicted that the hurricane season in 2017 is going to seem small in comparison to the damage that the 2018 season may cause.